AIUC-1

 DSP-16: Data Retention and Deletion

-Documenting processes for customer data subject rights.
-For example, handling requests for access, portability, or deletion of input data, and maintaining records of which datasets were used to train specific models.
+Documenting processes for handling end-user data subject rights.
+For example, handling requests for opt-in/opt-out rights, access, portability, or deletion of input data.

 Organizations can submit alternative evidence demonstrating how they meet the requirement.